gerardbm/sigma-theme/README.md

   - Category («CollectionPage») to course («Course» with «hasPart» lessons).
 - `course_path`: when `course: true`, specify a path for the course (URL).

-Who is the author of the posts/lessons? «Person» or «Organization»:
+The author of the posts/lessons can be «Person» or «Organization»:

 - `organization`: true if it's an «Organization».
 If not, the default is «Person».